-Application
+Unit Outcomes

-This unit describes the skills and knowledge required to analyse own values, goals and professional well-being as part of an ongoing review for sustaining professional effectiveness.
-It includes the ability to create a professional development plan that incorporates strategies to enhance the coherence and effectiveness of practice.
+This unit describes the skills, knowledge and their application required to analyse own values, goals, culture, and professional well-being and practice as part of an ongoing review for sustaining professional effectiveness.
+It includes the ability to research industry trends, engage with professional networks, and create a professional development plan that incorporates strategies to enhance the coherence and effectiveness of practice.

-This unit applies to workers who operate with autonomy in professional service or management roles in the community sector.
+This unit applies to workers who operate with autonomy in professional service or management roles.
 The activity is self-directed.

+This unit is primarily focused on building employability and self-management skills to support a worker's ongoing professional practice and development.

-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand standards and industry codes of practice.
+The skills in this unit must be applied in accordance with Commonwealth and state/territory legislation, standards, and industry codes of practice.

-Elements and Performance Criteria
+No licensing, legislative or certification requirements apply to this unit at the time of publication.